1 Amazing Tour to Cape Reinga, New Zealand

 Te Paki Sand Dunes

 After our walk back from the lighthouse on the tour to Cape Reinga, we head to the Te Paki Sand Dunes via the Te Paki Stream.
-Once again, most visitors wouldn’t think a stream is a road, but it is in this case.
+Once again, most visitors wouldn’t think a stream is a road, but in this case, it is.
 It’s what we use to take us to the point they use for sand tobogganing.
 Some people take it a bit cautiously down the slope.
-Others get very wet from the stream about 10 metres from the foot of the dunes.
+Others get very wet from the stream, which is about 10 metres from the foot of the dunes.

 Tobogganing on Sand Dunes north of Paihia tour to Cape Reinga..